News and Announcements

 CONGRATULATIONS AND MANY THANKS!

 Several Members of Council who will be completing their terms of office were honored at the December 18, 2019 Council Meeting.
-Council Members Shawn Alfonso-Wells, Tim Ward and Darrell Rapp will be completing their terms in January and were presented Service Awards by Mayor Deneen Swartzwelder and Council President Michele Stanton.
+Council Members Shawn Alfonso-Wells, Tim Ward and Darrell Rapp completed their terms in January and were presented Service Awards by Mayor Deneen Swartzwelder and Council President Michele Stanton.
 Mr. Rapp was recognized for serving two terms (8 years) on Council, Mr. Ward for serving 1 term (4 years) on Council and Ms. Alfonso-Wells for serving the last several months of the remainder of the term formerly held by Patti Gionta.
 Ms. Gionta, who was not present at the meeting, was also recognized for serving 4 terms (nearly 16 years) before resigning in September due to relocating outside of the Borough.

 The awards were in recognition of their faithful, dedicated and selfless commitment to the citizens of Swissvale.
 On behalf of the citizens and elected officials, we thank and commend you for your service.